GoogleCloudPlatform/cloud-sql-python-connector/README.md

     await pool.dispose()
 ```

-For more details on additionaly database arguments with an `asyncpg.Connection`
+For more details on additional database arguments with an `asyncpg.Connection`
 , please visit the
 [official documentation](https://magicstack.github.io/asyncpg/current/api/index.html).